NRE Account stands for Non-Resident External Account and is one of the 3 forms of NRI Bank Accounts in India.

 Foreign Currency Notes/ Travellers Cheque

-The Proceeds of Foreign Currency Notes/ Travellers Cheques brought by the Account Holder from abroad during his visit to India can be credited provided they are tendered in person by the Account holder
+The Proceeds of Foreign Currency Notes/ Travellers Cheques brought by the Account Holder from abroad during his visit to India can be credited to the NRE Account provided they are tendered in person by the Account holder

 Where the amount of Foreign Currency notes tendered exceeds $5000 or its equivalent or the total amount tendered i.e. currency notes and Travellers Cheques are in excess of $ 10,000 or its equivalent, it should have been declared to the Customs Department on the Currency Declaration Form (CDF) at the time of arrival in India.